Fall Data Challenge: After the Bell

+Teams of 2-5 students currently enrolled in high school or college may participate.
+Each team must have a sponsor such as a teacher, professor or parent.
+Inter-organizational teams are allowed.
 Teams with both high school and undergraduate students on the same team will be judged in the undergraduate category.
-Middle school students will be accepted, but will be judged in the high school category.
+Middle school students will be accepted but will be judged in the high school category.

-Awards will be given in three categories: (1) Best Overall Analysis, (2) Best Visualization, and (3) Best Use of External Data.
+Submissions must be made via the form on the Fall Data Challenge web page by 11:59pm EST on Nov.
+6, 2022.
+Awards will be given in the categories of Best Overall Analysis, Best Visualization, and Best Use of External Data.

 If you still have questions, contact us at email@example.com.